SignalHub-Ecosystem/radiowitness-web/assets/README.md

 ```

 ## Development
-Generate root `.datignore` file by concatenating all `.gitignore` files found in subdirectories:
+Rebuild `web/` and generate root `.datignore` file by concatenating all `.gitignore` files found in subdirectories:
 ```
-$ ./bin/radiowitness ignore
+$ ./bin/radiowitness devstuff
 ```

 ## License